frankheat/offsecnotes/content/web/vulnerabilities/sqli injection/index.md

 ```

 {{< hint style=notes >}}
-**Note**: the application might actually return the database error in its HTTP response, but may return a generic error or simply return no results
+The application might actually return the database error in its HTTP response, but may return a generic error or simply return no results.
 {{< /hint >}}

 ### Column data types